Berliners make socially distanced human chain to protest racism | DW | 14.06.2020

 Organizers of the "Indivisible" demonstrate told participants to wear protective face masks and stand apart from each other.

-A human chain usually sees participant linking hands or arms, but this time protesters forming the nine-kilometer (5 ½-mile) chain were linked by colored ribbons, forming what organizers called a "ribbon of solidarity"
+A human chain usually sees participant linking hands or arms, but this time protesters forming the 9 kilometer (5 ½-mile) chain were linked by colored ribbons, forming what organizers called a "ribbon of solidarity"

 The line stretched from the iconic Brandenburg Gate and past the landmark Communist-era television tower at Alexanderplatz, down into the ethnically diverse Neukoelln district.